Want to get my easy to follow Tech Tips in your email?

 1 – Click the Start button and type the word services, then select Services from the list of search results.

-2 – Scroll down the list of services and right-click on Connected User Experiences and Telemetry, then click Properties.
+2 – Scroll down the list of services and double-click on Connected User Experiences and Telemetry, then click Properties.

 3 – Change the “Startup type” setting to Disabled.